Survivor Benefit Plans Go Into Effect After Military Retirement Pay Ends

-You can also read more about this topic on an article that we have written: Survivor benefit plan a unique aspect to military divorces.
+You can also read more about this topic in an article that we have written: Survivor benefit plan a unique aspect to military divorces.

-If you are involved in a military divorce, or if you have questions or concerns regarding a survivor benefit plan, contact us online or by phone to schedule a confidential consultation at any of our convenient locations in the Midwest in cities such as St. Louis, Kansas City, Columbia, Springfield and beyond.
+If you are involved in a military divorce, or if you have questions or concerns regarding a survivor benefit plan, contact us online or by phone to schedule a confidential consultation at any of our convenient locations in the Midwest in cities such as St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa, Lincoln, Chicago and beyond.